If a Medicare Part D or Medicare Advantage plan with a 5-star rating is available in your area, you can

 As background ...

-Special Enrollment Periods (or SEPs) allow you to change to another Medicare Part D or Medicare Advantage plan outside of the Annual Enrollment Period that starts on October 15th and continues through December 7th.
+Special Enrollment Periods (or SEPs) allow you to change to another Medicare Part D or Medicare Advantage plan outside of the Annual Enrollment Period that runs each year from October 15th through December 7th.

 SEPs are only granted for specific reasons (such as when you move outside of your plan’s service area or enter into a long-term care facility).
 You can click here to read more about the Special Enrollment Periods